Donald Trump Admits To Misusing Charity Money, Claims He Is A Victim Of ‘Political Harrassment’`

 — NowThis (@nowthisnews) November 7, 2019

 Trump’s charity was forced to close after the state argued that the president was using the foundation for personal use.
 As part of the settlement, Trump will need to meet multiple requirements, including having a majority of non-family members on the board, if he decides to form a new charity.
-His children, Ivanka Trump, Donald Trump Jr., and Eric Trump were ordered to attend training that would guide them on how to avoid this type of misuse in the future.
+His children, Ivanka Trump, Donald Trump Jr., and Eric Trump, were ordered to attend training that would guide them about how to avoid this type of misuse in the future.

 It’s not the only charge of failing to support charitable causes.
-In the past, Trump has been accused of charging his son above-market rates for a charitable event that Eric Trump held.
+In the past, Trump has been accused of charging his son above-market rates for a charitable event Eric Trump held.

 Delivered To Your INBOX